wkorando/sip-of-java/index.md

 ## 008 - Upgrade Runtime
 Learn how to take advantage of new runtime features and improved performance by moving your existing binaries to the latest java runtimes: [Link](008.md)

+## 008 - String Join
+Learn how to quickly and easily transform list of objects into strings with delimiters, prefixes, and suffixes using the JDK 8 Join APIs: [Link](009.md)